AI Search Engine

 Note that queries can include advanced search syntax:

-Search for an exact match: Enter a word or phrase using \" before and after it.
+Search for an exact match: Enter a word or phrase using \"

-For example, \"tallest building\".
+For example, \"tallest building\"

-Search for a specific site: Enter site: in front of a site or domain.
+Search for a specific site: Enter site:

-For example, site:youtube.com cat videos.
+For example, site:youtube.com cat videos

-Exclude words from your search: Enter - in front of a word that you want to leave out.
+in front of a word that you want to leave out.

-For example, jaguar speed -car.
+For example, jaguar speed -car

-You can also personalize the AI Search Engine output by passing the ip parameter.
+You can also personalize the AI Search Engine output by passing the ip

-See below.
+See Example #2 below.

 import requests